 As is often the case in a small town, New Springfield - Petersburg doesn't have a public transportation system that people use for their commute.

-In terms of college education, New Springfield - Petersburg is nearly on par with the US average for all cities of 21.84%: 19.02% of adults 25 and older in New Springfield - Petersburg have a bachelor's degree or advanced degree.
+The percentage of adults in New Springfield - Petersburg who are college-educated is close to the national average for all communities of 21.84%: 19.02% of the adults in New Springfield - Petersburg have a bachelor's degree or advanced degree.

 The per capita income in New Springfield - Petersburg in 2022 was $34,063, which is middle income relative to Ohio and the nation.
 This equates to an annual income of $136,252 for a family of four.
 However, New Springfield - Petersburg contains both very wealthy and poor people as well.